VertexUI/VertexGUI/Readme.md

 # Roadmap

+- find better names for all the components of the framework
 - platforms:
   - add windows support, SDL2 supports windows, so it should be possible with a managable amount of work
   - work on other platforms after the API is somewhat more stable